Scalp and Hair Care for Afro-Caribbean Hair

 Key takeaways

-• Tight hairstyles, chemical treatments, and high heat can worsen scalp inflammation and contribute to hair loss — especially during a flare.
-Giving your hair a break makes a difference
+• Tight hairstyles, chemical treatments, and high heat worsen scalp inflammation and contribute to hair loss, especially during a flare.
+Giving your hair a break makes a difference.

-Afro-Caribbean hair has a unique structure that requires a thoughtful approach to care — especially when you’re managing a scalp condition like eczema or psoriasis.
-The hair tends to be naturally drier and more prone to breakage, and scalp flares can make this even more challenging.
+Afro-Caribbean hair has a unique structure that requires a thoughtful approach to care, especially when you are managing a scalp condition like eczema or psoriasis.
+The hair tends to be naturally drier and more prone to breakage, and scalp flares make this even more challenging.

-The good news is that a gentle, consistent routine can support both your scalp’s recovery and your hair’s health at the same time.
+A gentle, consistent routine supports both your scalp's recovery and your hair's health at the same time.
 It just takes a few specific adjustments.

 Cleansing and Moisturizing